Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Analysis Motivated by Haze Microphysics

 \section{Analysis Motivated by Haze Microphysics}

 In Section \ref{sec:water_amplitude}, we have demonstrated that $A_{\rm H}$ does not have any explicit linear dependence on any particular planetary/stellar forcing parameters.
-However, in Section \ref{sec:a_analysis}, we clearly see the water amplitude is correlated with a few planetary/stellar forcing parameters.
-Interestingly, the log of atmospheric scale height ($\log(H)$) has the strongest linear correlation with $A_{\rm H}$.
+However, in Section \ref{sec:a_analysis}, we found that the water amplitude may be tentatively correlated with a few planetary/stellar forcing parameters.
+Interestingly, atmospheric scale height ($H$) has the strongest, although tentative, correlation with $A_{\rm H}$.
 From Equation \eqref{eq:Ah2} we can see that the $A_{\rm H}$ should not depend on the planetary scale height if the opacity is independent of the scale height.
-This strong correlation for $\log{(H)}$ potentially suggests that the haze opacity is dependent of the scale height.
+This tentative correlation for $H$ potentially suggests that the haze opacity is dependent of the scale height.
 In what follows, we further explore this possibility using a simple yet physically motivated haze model.

 For a clear atmosphere with water vapor, $A_{\rm H}\approx 7$ \citepalias{2017AJ....154..261C} due to the molecular opacity difference of water at 1.25 $\mu$m and 1.4 $\mu$m.
 In Section \ref{sec:a_analysis}, we found none of our exoplanet targets have $A_{\rm H}$ values close to 7, indicating the ubiquity of clouds and hazes in their atmospheres.
 Photochemical hazes are more likely the predominant opacity sources according to previous modeling studies \citep{2020NatAs...4..951G}.
 Thus, we here examine what planetary/stellar parameter dependence the haze absorption causes in the water amplitude.
 Co-dependency on haze absorption and molecular water absorption makes a general analytical solution for $A_{\rm H}$ like Equation \eqref{eq:Ah2} impossible.
 For simplicity, we assume the water absorption dominates the opacity at 1.4 $\mu$m and the haze absorption dominate the opacity at 1.25 $\mu$m.
 Then, Equation \eqref{eq:Ah2} can be written as: